Gcse History Ccea Past Papers

 3. Analyze Your Answers and Identify Weaknesses

 After completing a past paper, meticulously compare your answers to the mark scheme.
-This self-assessment is invaluable for pinpointing areas requiring further revision.
+But this self-assessment is invaluable for pinpointing areas requiring further revision.
 Don't just focus on the marks you lost; also analyze areas where you could have improved even if you got the question right.
 Identifying recurring weaknesses will guide your future revision efforts.

 4. Focus on Specific Skills